Crossair

 Crossair Ltd. Co. for Regional European Air Transport (Crossair AG für europäischen Regionalluftverkehr) was a Swiss regional airline headquartered on the grounds of EuroAirport Basel Mulhouse Freiburg in Saint-Louis, Haut-Rhin, France, near Basel, Switzerland.

 After taking over most of the assets of Swissair following that airline's bankruptcy in 2002, Crossair was restructured to become SWISS.

 History

-The airline was founded as a private company under the name Business Flyers Basel AG in 1975 by Moritz Suter.
-The name later changed to Crossair on 18 November 1978, before the beginning of scheduled services on 2 July 1979, with flights from Zürich to Nuremberg, Innsbruck and Klagenfurt.
-It was headquartered at Zurich Airport in Kloten in 1985.
+Moritz Suter founded the airline in February 1975 as a private company under the name Business Flyers Basel AG.
+The company operated under this initial name for several years before undergoing a significant change on November 18, 1978, the name was officially changed to Crossair.
+Scheduled services began shortly thereafter, on July 2, 1979, with flights connecting Zürich to Nuremberg, Innsbruck, and Klagenfurt.